MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-D-Socioeconomic-Programs/part-225-Foreign-Acquisition/subpart-225.73-Acquisitions-Foreign-Military-Sales/section-225.7303-2.md

 (iv) Configuration studies and related technical services undertaken as a direct selling effort to a foreign country.

-(2) Product support and post-delivery service expenses, such as -
+(2) Product support and post-delivery service expenses, such as—

 (i) Operations or maintenance training, training or tactics films, manuals, or other related data; and